Consensys/quorum-dev-quickstart/files/quorum-key-manager/README.md

 # Quorum Key Manager Quickstart

-Quorum Key Manager (QKM) is a key management service developed under the [BSL 1.1](LICENSE) license and written in Go.

-Quorum Key Manager exposes an HTTP API service to manage your secrets, keys and Ethereum accounts.
+Quorum Key Manager (QKM) is a key management service that exposes an HTTP API service to manage your secrets, keys and Ethereum accounts.
 QKM supports the integration with
 *AWS Key Management Service*, *Azure Key Vault* and *HashiCorp Vault*.

 In addition, using the JSON-RPC interface of the QKM, you can connect to your Ethereum nodes to sign your transaction using the Ethereum account stored in your secure key vault.

+Quorum Key Manager is developed under the [BSL 1.1](LICENSE) license and written in Go.

 For more information, refer to the Quorum Key Manager official [Documentation](https://docs.quorum-key-manager.consensys.net/).